meluchoMZ/mni3/README.md

-# mni3
+# MNI 3
-Third assignment of numerical methods
+Third assignment of numerical methods for computer engineering.